mrc-ide/variantstring/README.md

 - Compare a position string against a variant string to look for a match (useful in denominator calculation).
 - Convert a variant and position strings into an ordered versions.
 - Extract all single-locus variants from a variant string.

+## Release history

+The current version is 1.0.0, released 14 Jan 2025.